wp-plugins/upload-media-by-zip/readme.txt

 * [I'm on twitter](http://twitter.com/trepmal)

+If the zip file uploads, but the contents aren't extracted, see the FAQs.

 == Installation ==

 This is a new plugin.
 Only those comfortable using and providing feedback for new plugins should use this.